sparkfun/SparkFun_Tristimulus_Color_Sensor-OPT4048/docs/hardware_overview.md

 ## Power Pins

 Ideally, power to these boards will be provided by the Qwiic cables.
-However, should you wish to provide power separately, the 1" x 1" board has its pins broken out to PTH and you can wire up power via these.
+However, should you wish to provide power separately, the boards have pins broken out to PTH and you can wire up power via these.

 !!! warning
     <p>Make sure to pay attention to logic levels - supply voltage range should be between <b>1.71V - 3.6V.</b></p>